The ‘real’ Paleo Diet is certainly much better than the Standard American Diet. The modern Paleo Diet, however, is pretty far from ancestral eating.

-The image below is more accurate about what kinds of protein sources that would more closely simulate an ancestral diet.
-It does not show all possible sources, although it gives you a better idea of what the base of our food pyramid should be when following a true Paleo diet.
+The image below is more accurate about what kinds of protein sources would more closely simulate an ancestral diet.
+It does not show all possible sources, although it gives you a better idea of what the base of our food pyramid should be when following a real Paleo diet.

-I added the partial cover of Ferrous Henderson’s book just to show you that you can find recipes for EVERY part of an animal.
+I added the partial cover of Fergus Henderson’s book, The Whole Beast: Nose to Tail Eating, just to show where you can find recipes for EVERY part of an animal.
 The challenge is finding those parts.
 Most supermarkets offer only the most limited and boring selection, primarily centered around muscle meats.

 To get a variety of meats, you must branch out to ethnic markets such as Hispanic or Oriental, to get organ meats and a wider selection of seafoods than Safeway will ever provide.

-A huge benefit of expanding your animal protein sources comes from the fats that they contain.
+A huge benefit of expanding your animal protein sources comes from the fats they contain.